How Many Languages in the World?

 One of the reasons is that of the approximately 7,111 languages in the world, only about 10% is spoken by the majority of the world’s population.
 The rest is spoken by small groups across different countries with less than 1,000 speakers per language for most.

-Languages in the world by country
+How many languages in the world by country

 With only 23 languages in the world being spoken by about half of the world’s population, it’s easy to assume a lower number.